belovedpearl/AfricanRecipes-PP4/README.md

 My special thank you goes to the following:

 My mentor Sandeep Aggarwal for his feedback, advice, guidance, and support on this and the previous projects.
 And for all of his encouragements when I had some challenges.
+He was always quick to answer to all my questions.

+[Adam Boley](https://github.com/AdamBoley/); for giving me your time, support and advice in setting up the project after the first project crash.
+I am very grateful to you.

 The tutors especially Oisin, Roman for taking your time out to help me debug the issue I had during the deployment of the project.